Can you believe that it is almost time to get out the seeds to start our spring gardens?

 However, it is recommended that you plant your perennials earlier because they can handle snow and frost better.

-But you should wait until most of the harsh winter is over before planting annuals, as they can be a little easier to kill.
+Still, you should wait until most of the harsh winter is over before planting annuals, as they can be a little easier to kill.

 7. Plant in Lemon Rinds